 Because of our cumulative experience in large American high schools, we also knew that we would have to consistently uphold the same performance standards and behavioral expectations for all students.
 In order to create a school culture where exploration, scholarship and respectful participation were the norm, all teachers needed to be on the same page.

-Our community and our culture were "the school," a sensible and humanized center that required all students to come together under the same teaching and learning aegis.
+Our International School community and our culture were "the school," a sensible and humanized center that required all students to come together under the same teaching and learning aegis.
 In that regard, we were a mono-culture, not a multi-culture, and we expected that each of our students would respond to a quality learning environment, regardless of ethnicity or previous history of success in public school.
 Staff expectations, values and modeled behaviors consistently hewed to that standard.

 There could be no weak link in the chain; no inconsistency as to "what we were about, and what we cared about."